Leaderboard

 2 points

-I think I saw where Florence is moving at 3 mph.
+19. I think I saw where Florence is moving at 3 mph.
 Myrtle Beach has some flash flooding but the ocean stayed where it belongs, no surge.
 At least that danger has passed.
 I find it a bit annoying that the in-field reporters are trying to drum up enthusiasm for this slow moving rain storm.
 I think they are driving around looking for downed trees so they have something to get excited about.
-Heck, around here trees fall down every time it rains and the wind blows.2 points
+Heck, around here trees fall down every time it rains and the wind blows.

-No, not the band that did the sound track for "The Dirt Gang."
+21. No, not the band that did the sound track for "The Dirt Gang."
 The pepper harvest is abundant this year.
 I have a couple of special edition sauces to offer.
 The first is called Yellow Peril, and uses 7 pot peppers.
 It packs some heat, with a bright flavor using ginger and garlic, finished with lime juice and Hawaiian sea salt.
 The second is Red Menace, from Arkansas Ghosts, which hasn't been made yet, but will be soon.
 Sizes are subject to custom order.
-Prices are in line with previous pricing.1 point
+Prices are in line with previous pricing.

 1 point